-There have as of yet been relatively few cases of private antitrust claims in Sweden which have been finally assessed by the court.
-So far, most cartel damages claims have settled out of court.
+There have as of yet been relatively few cases of private antitrust claims in Sweden.
+So far, the few cartel damages claims brought before the Patent and Market Court have settled out of court.
 For the few abuse of dominance cases where a judgment was handed down, the typical time from filing the claim until a judgment was handed down was between two to four years.

 Given the very few cases on antitrust damages in Sweden, it is difficult to provide an accurate time estimate.
-Considering the complexity of these types of cases, it is fair to assume that private antitrust damages actions would take at least a year and most often several years (not counting appeals).
+So, considering the complexity of these types of cases, it is fair to assume that private antitrust damages actions would take at least a year and most often several years (not counting appeals).